-Dep't of Interior v.
-Klamath Water Users Protective Ass'n, 532 U.S. 1, 10 (2001).
+Dept. of Interior v.
+Klamath Water Users Protective Assn., 532 U.S. 1 (2001).

-AGENCY COMMUNICATION: INTERAGENCY MEMOS AND LETTERS (D.C.
+AGENCY COMMUNICATION: AGENCY MEMOS AND LETTERS (D.C.
 OFFICIAL CODE § 2-534(a)(4)) - CONSULTANTS

-People for the Am.
-Way Found. v.
-U.S. Dep't of Educ., 516 F.Supp.2d 28, 36-39 (D.D.C.
+People for the American Way Foundation v.
+U.S. Dept. of Educ., 516 F.Supp.2d 28, 36-39 (D.D.C.
 2007).

-- The court held exchanges between the U.S. Department of Education and the District of Columbia Mayor's Office related to a federally funded school voucher program in the District were not "intra-agency" documents because the mayor's office advocated on behalf of the interests of its own constituents. - The court also found a lack of a consultant relationship because the agency and the mayor's office "share[d] responsibility for the D.C. voucher program such that information [was] not being conveyed to DOED to unilaterally make ultimate decisions based on the D.C.
+- The court held that exchanges between the U.S. Department of Education and the District of Columbia Mayor's Office related to a federally funded school voucher program in the District were not "intra-agency" documents because the Mayor's Office advocated on behalf of the interests of its own constituents. - The court also found a lack of a consultant relationship because the agency and the Mayor's Office "share[d] responsibility for the D.C. voucher program such that information [was] not being conveyed to DOED to unilaterally make ultimate decisions based on the D.C.
 Mayor's Office's advice." - The court noted that its holding was consistent with the fact that there was "no precedent for withholding documents under Exemption 5 where a federal agency and a non-federal entity share ultimate decision-making authority with respect to a co-regulatory project.